dbuscombe-usgs/doodle_labeller/README.md

 	  "max_x_steps": 4,
 	  "max_y_steps": 4,
 	  "ref_im_scale": 0.8,
-	  "lw": 5,
+	  "lw": 15,
 	  "im_order": "RGB",
 	  "alpha": 0.5,
-	  "apply_mask": "None",
 	  "num_bands": 3,
 	  "create_gtiff": "false",
+	  "apply_mask": ["water", "veg"],
 	  "classes": {
-	   "Surf_Swash": "#fcf9f9",
-	   "Water": "#3b81d0",
-	   "BareSand": "#c0d03b",
+	   "sand": "#c0d03b",
-	   "Grass_Shrub": "#62894d",
-	   "WoodyVeg": "#395c27",
-	   "MarshPlatform": "#94925c",
-	   "Road": "#888c8c",
-	   "Anthro": "#23ad96"
+	   "roads": "#696669",
+	   "buildings": "#de3e5d",
+	   "people": "#74346b",
+	   "cars": "#dd9c1a"
 	   }
 	}

-where
+where the required arguments are:

-* "image_folder" : ordinarily this would be "data/images" but could be a relative path to any relative directory
+* `image_folder` : ordinarily this would be "data/images" but could be a relative path to any relative directory
-* "label_folder": see the above but for "data/label_images"
+* `label_folder`: see the above but for "data/label_images"
-* "max_x_steps": number of tiles to split the image up in x direction (suggested range: 1- 6, depending on image size/complexity)
+* `max_x_steps`: number of tiles to split the image up in x direction (suggested range: 1- 6, depending on image size/complexity)
-* "max_y_steps": number of tiles to split the image up in y direction (suggested range: 1- 6, depending on image size/complexity)
+* `max_y_steps`: number of tiles to split the image up in y direction (suggested range: 1- 6, depending on image size/complexity)
-* "ref_im_scale": the proportion of the detected screen size to make the window (suggested: 0.5 -- 1.0)
+* `ref_im_scale`: the proportion of the detected screen size to make the window (suggested: 0.5 -- 1.0)
-* "lw": initial pen width in pixels. this can be changed on the fly (suggested range: 5 - 10, depending on image size)
+* `lw`: initial pen width in pixels. this can be changed on the fly (suggested range: 5 - 10, depending on image size)
-* "im_order": either "RGB" or "BGR", depending on what type of imagery you have (RGB is more common)
+* `im_order`: either "RGB" or "BGR", depending on what type of imagery you have (RGB is more common)
-* 'alpha': the degree of transparency in merged image-output plots
-* "n_iter": number of iterations of CRF inference.
-* "classes": a dictionary of class names and associated colors as hex codes.
-There are various online color pickers including [this one](https://htmlcolorcodes.com/)
+* `classes`: a dictionary of class names and associated colours as hex codes.
+There are various online colour pickers including [this one](https://htmlcolorcodes.com/)

+and the optional arguments and their default values:

-* "apply_mask": either `None` (if no pre-masking) or a list of binary label images with which to mask the image
+* `apply_mask`: either `None` (if no pre-masking) or a list of label names with which to mask the image.
+These label images should already exist *Default = None*
-* "num_bands": the number of bands in the input imagery (e.g. 1, 3, or 4)
+* "num_bands": the number of bands in the input imagery (e.g. 1, 3, or 4). *Default = 3*
-* "create_gtiff": if "true", the program will create a geotiff label image - only appropriate if the input image is also geotiff.
-Otherwise, "false"
+* `create_gtiff`: if "true", the program will create a geotiff label image - only appropriate if the input image is also geotiff.
+Otherwise, "false" *Default = false*
+* `alpha`: the degree of transparency in merged image-output plots *Default = 0.5*
+* `fact`: the factor by which to downsample by imagery. *Default = 5* (this might seem large, but trust me the CRF is very cpu and memory intensive otherwise, and the results work with a large `fact` turn out ok.
+Reduce to get finer resolution results by be warned, it will take a lot longer. )
+* `compat_col`: compatibility value for the color/space-dependent term in the model, initial value for search. *Default = 20*
+* `theta_col`: standard deviation value for the color/space-dependent term in the model, initial value for search. *Default = 20*

 This file can be saved anywhere and called anything, but it must have the `.json` format extension.